I’ve loved John Grisham a long time. Over 25 years.

 John Grisham knew what he wanted to write.
 He’s forged the top niche in legal thrillers.
 He’s written a book a year for 30 years.
 I didn’t always know what I wanted to write.
 I just knew I must.

 I’m not that young woman I was decades ago when I first fell in love with him.
 I am no longer uncertain about my path.
 I am no longer paralyzed with fear and depression.
 I am worthy.
 But I didn’t take the straight road to get here.
 I took the road of his characters.
 I wandered.
 I stumbled.
 I ran into walls.
 I ran away.
 I wrote my first novel from grief when my mother passed away, a dark thriller.
 I wrote my demons out with that series.
-I wandered then to writing middle grade and then for teens and now picture books.
+I wandered then to writing middle grade.
 My writing path has been a crooked twist.